When Every Second Counts, Know Exactly Where to Turn

 🏥 Verified Hospital Network

-Curated, verified list of stroke-ready hospitals in South Bengaluru with addresses, maps, emergency contacts, ambulance details, and accreditation information.
+Curated, verified list of stroke-ready hospitals in Bengaluru with addresses, maps, emergency contacts, ambulance details, and accreditation information.

 📋 Digital Referral & Triage